microsoft/FluidFramework/packages/dds/sequence/README.md

 });
 ```

-Internally, sequence relies on `@fluidframework/merge-tree`, and also surfaces `MergeTreeMaintenance` events on that tree as `maintenance` events.
+Internally, the sequence package depends on `@fluidframework/merge-tree`, and also raises `MergeTreeMaintenance` events on that tree as `maintenance` events.
 These events don't correspond directly to APIs invoked on a sequence DDS, but may be useful for advanced users.

-Both `sequenceDelta` and `maintenance` events are commonly used to synchronize or invalidate some view an application might have over a backing sequence DDS.
+Both `sequenceDelta` and `maintenance` events are commonly used to synchronize or invalidate a view an application might have over a backing sequence DDS.

 ## Sequence merge strategy